owen-ross-cs/Port-Scanner/README.md

 In order to use thid script you must have admin priviledges, and you need to execute it in Linux.
 This script sends numerous packets to a destination, which can cause overload on the destination machine, so it is important to use a destination that is designed to be scanned, like scanme.nmap.org which I use as an example.

 #### Step 1
+First, since this script manipulates network packets, you will need to have admin/root permissions to execute this script.
+The most common way to do this is typing the command su root.

+#### Step 2
+Now that you have the proper permissions, you need to go to the directory where the scanner.py script is located.
+To do this use the cd command with the directory path.

+#### Step 3
+Finally, you can execute the code using the command python scanner.py <destination IP address>.
+The IP address you provide must be in IPv4 format, i.e. 1.2.3.4.
+The script will start and scan all of the high priority ports (ports 1 to 1024) on the destination.
+The script will display the result after each port is scanned, and create a log file with all of the information gathered during the scan.